git-og/EasyOpenRedList/README.md

-# How to get the IUCN Red List category and other data for a list of species
+# How to get the IUCN Red List category for a list of species

 We often have a list of species - a checklist, or a set of species of interest for a project - for which we want to know the IUCN Red List status.
 Manually searching the IUCN Red List website species by species would be slow, and practically impossible for a list longer than 1,000 species.